-Helping moms create a business and life they love that allows them to spend meaningful time with their kids means I get to plan lots of books, because publishing a book is a great way to position yourself as an authority in your field; after all, the book writing process helps you become it!
+Helping moms create a business and life they love that allows them to spend meaningful time with their kids means that I get to plan lots of books because publishing a book is a great way to position yourself as an authority in your field; after all, the book writing process helps you become it!

-Whether you decide to self-publish, go with a traditional publisher, or partner with a hybrid publisher, I recommend working on your book proposal as soon as you start writing your non-fiction book, or even better yet, before you sit down to write.
+Whether you decide to self-publish, go with a traditional publisher, or partner with a hybrid publisher, I recommend working on your book proposal.
+Your book proposal journey starts as soon as you start writing your non-fiction book, or even better yet: before you sit down to write.

 What is a Book Proposal and Who Needs One?

 A book proposal is like a business plan for your book, with the objective to present your book as a compelling, marketable non-fiction idea.

 If you’re planning to self-publish, the book proposal will give you the knowledge, clarity, and focus you need to write a winning book.
+I highly recommend it!

 The 10 Essential Elements Of A Non-fiction Book Proposal